Joako360/osm2city/doc/manual/parameters.rst

 Clipping Region
 ---------------

 The boundary of a scenery as specified by the parameters ``BOUNDARY_*`` is not necessarily sharp.
-As described in :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>` it is recommended to use ``completeWays=yes``, when manipulating/getting OSM data - this happens also to be the case when using the `OSM Extended API`_ to retrieve data e.g. as part of :ref:`Working in batch mode <chapter-batch-mode>`.
+As described in :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>` it is recommended to use ``completeWays=yes``, when manipulating/getting OSM data - this happens also to be the case when using the `OSM Extended API`_ to retrieve data e.g. as part of :ref:`working in batch mode <chapter-batch-mode>`.
 The parameters below give the possibility to influence, which data outside of the boundary is processed.

 .. _`OSM Extended API`: http://wiki.openstreetmap.org/wiki/Xapi